-Before the process starts, the collaborative lawyers will prepare their client for the collaborative process; establishing their goals, objectives and expectations.
-These will be set out in an anchor statement which each client will read out at the start of the collaborative process.
+Before the process starts, your collaborative lawyer will prepare you for the collaborative process; establishing your goals, objectives and expectations.
+These will be set out in an anchor statement which you and your spouse/partner will read out at the start of the collaborative process.
 Prior to the first four way meeting, the two collaborative lawyers will meet to work out the agenda.

 What happens if the process results in an agreement?

 At the end of the process, the two collaborative solicitors will draw up the documents to enable the divorce to be obtained and the financial settlement to be formally recorded in a court order.

 What happens if the process doesn’t result in an agreement?